 This section introduces the resource management processes which are the various ways or procedures for carrying out responsibilities under the Resource Management Act (RMA), or by using other Acts.

-This section sets out Council's approach to monitoring and review of the Tasman Regional Policy Statement.
+This section sets out our approach to monitoring and review of the Tasman Regional Policy Statement.